Interlibrary Loan Services: Frequently Asked Questions

 Materials that other libraries usually do not lend include:

-Entire journals (articles may be requested from individual issues using the article request form)
+Entire journals (a limited number of articles may be requested from individual issues using the article request form)

 Reference / Reserves Books (book chapters may be requested using the article request form)